Karen wrote Bill Hudson's Iwo Jima story in Fighting the Unbeatable Foe: Iwo Jima and Los Alamos

 Still Alive, Active, and Telling His Story

-The more I learned about this Marine's story the more I saw there was to learn, and to tell my children.
+The more I learned about this Marine’s story, the more I saw there was to learn and to tell my children.
 In the end, I wrote a book about his story.
-My family has known him for a long time, but he never used to talk about Iwo Jima, not wishing to remember a horrible time, and not wanting to be seen as boasting about something that was very serious.
-But these days he does a lot of talks on his experiences at Iwo Jima, as he’s discovered that the generation growing up now hasn’t heard much about World War II.
+My family has known him for a long time, but he never used to talk about Iwo Jima, not wishing to remember a horrible time and not wanting to be seen as boasting about something very serious.
+But these days, he talks about his experiences at Iwo Jima, as he’s discovered that the generation growing up now hasn’t heard much about World War II.

 Sand of Iwo Jima

-It seems to me you can’t talk about Iwo Jima without talking about its black sand, because that was the first unexpected obstacle for the Marines coming onto the beach.
+You can’t talk about Iwo Jima without its black sand because that was the first unexpected obstacle for the Marines coming onto the beach.
 I have seen a vial of the sand (see picture), which is actually volcanic ash (that’s rock, not like fireplace ashes.)
-It really is black, and though I guess sand is the right name for it, it's pretty large-grained for sand, though too small-grained to call fine gravel.
+It really is black, and though I guess sand is the right name for it, it’s pretty large-grained for sand, though too small-grained to call fine gravel.
 Walking through it has been compared to walking through coffee grounds or BB shot.
 I already knew one of the hardest conditions for running is uphill in dry sand, but it seems this sand was worse.
 Maybe the bigger grains just roll more than pack.

 You might sink in up to the top of your shoes in regular dry sand; Iwo Jima veterans say they were somewhere between ankle-deep and knee-deep in that sand.
 Vehicles sank up to the hubcaps.
-Marines expect to get shot at, but they also expect to move forward when they take a forward step, and that wasn’t happening.
-They did slowly manage to advance, and if they hadn’t, the invasion might have failed.
+Marines expect to get shot at, but they also expect to move forward when they take a forward step, which wasn’t happening.
+They slowly managed to advance; if they hadn’t, the invasion might have failed.
 But when the Japanese opened fire on that traffic jam on the beach, it made the Marines’ first hours on the island their worst.

 Incredible Network of Tunnels

-Then there were the tunnels that allowed the Japanese to shoot from cover, and attack the rear after the front lines had already passed.
-The ground on Iwo Jima, being volcanic, is hot enough the Marines were able to have “hot food” by burying a ration can in the ground for a while.
-I had wondered, therefore, how the Japanese could live in the tunnels at all.
-Turns out they had ventilation holes (many of which are filled in now), but even so, living in the tunnels and being short on water, no wonder they were coming out at night to take canteens off dead bodies, in spite of Marines shooting at anything that moved at night.
+Then the tunnels allowed the Japanese to shoot from cover and attack the rear after the front lines had already passed.
+The ground on Iwo Jima, being volcanic, was hot enough that the Marines were able to have “hot food” by burying a ration can in the ground for a while.
+Therefore, I wondered how the Japanese could live in the tunnels.
+Turns out they had ventilation holes (many of which are filled in now), but even so, living in the tunnels and being short on water, no wonder they were coming out at night to take canteens off dead bodies, despite Marines shooting at anything that moved at night.

 In a day when so many people see nothing worth dying for, it seems incredible how fiercely the Japanese fought and how they preferred death to surrender (Only a few surrendered, and even of these many were Korean prisoners forced to help the Japanese war effort.)
 They were fighting a losing battle and knew it, and a losing war, and probably by that time they even knew that.